 The ARROWS: Advance, Recruit, Retain & Organize Women in STEM mission is to organize, align, and vertically integrate programs created to advance women throughout the STEM community at Boston University.
 BU has a strong commitment to science, technology, engineering, and mathematics, which is reflected throughout the campus through educational opportunities and the career paths of our alumni/ae.
 The Office of the Provost instituted the ARROWS program to bolster STEM.
 With the launch of ARROWS, BU has taken a step forward to vertically integrate all programs on the Charles River and Medical Campuses to increase awareness of events, policies, and opportunities for women in STEM.
-For more information, please visit the ARROWS website.

 The BU Arts Initiative was launched in 2012 to ensure that the arts are deeply embedded in the cultural and intellectual fabric of the University.
 In coordination with the Provost’s Arts Council, the staff of the BU Arts Initiative work to bring visibility and recognition to the breadth and excellence of the arts at BU, and to help students develop an active and participatory role in the arts as a meaningful element of their BU experience.
-More information on the Arts Initiative and opportunities it offers for engagement can be found on its website.

 The Senior Faculty Hiring Initiative has been established by the University Provost in an effort to enhance the Boston University faculty with the recruitment of up to 15 exceptional senior faculty members.
 These individuals must demonstrate a record of excellence and the capacity for substantive academic contributions.
 More information on the initiative can be found in the Provost’s original announcement.
 Members of the Senior Faculty Hiring Initiative Advisory Committee may access materials here.
 (Kerberos required)